 Straining to open your bowels can also weaken your pelvic muscles and should be avoided.

-For more information, please ask a member of staff for a copy of the leaflet Pelvic floor exercises (for women).
-Or download a copy from the Trust web site www.ekhuft.nhs.uk/ gynaecology-patient-leaflets/
+For more information, please read the Pelvic floor muscle exercises (for women) leaflet (/pelvic-floor-muscle-exercises-for-women).

 - It is important that you try and keep to your usual daily routine.
 Get up and have breakfast, shower, and get dressed.
 Avoid lying in bed as this can cause complications, such as blood clots, and may make you feel depressed. - Make sure your body has all the nutrients it needs for a speedy recovery by eating a healthy balanced diet.
 Eat a high fibre diet with at least five portions of fruit and vegetables a day along with two litres of fluid, such as a glass of water or squash.